jackiedinh8/libusnet/README.md

 On Linux, one needs to install it as kernel module.

-Linux instructions:

-  On Linux, netmap is an out-of-tree module, so you need to compile it from these sources.
+Linux instructions: on Linux, netmap is an out-of-tree module, so you need to compile it from these sources.
 The Makefile in the LINUX/ directory will also let you patch device driver sources and build some netmap-enabled device drivers.

   + make sure you have kernel sources matching your installed kernel (headers only suffice, if you want NETMAP/VALE but no drivers)